 Select from our A to Z index of CMI (Consumer Medicines Information) leaflets for both prescription and over-the-counter medicines.
 Available as HTML, PDF and large font PDF.

 This leaflet answers some common questions about Progout.

 It does not contain all the available information.
 It does not take the place of talking to your doctor or pharmacist.

 All medicines have benefits and risks.
-Your doctor has weighed the risks of you taking Progout against the benefits expected for you.
+Your doctor has weighed the risks of you taking Progout against the benefits expected for you or your child.

 If you have any concerns about taking this medicine, talk to your doctor or pharmacist.

 Keep this leaflet with your medicine.
 You may need to read it again.

 Progout helps to treat the symptoms of these conditions but will not cure them.
 It will not help treat the pain that occurs in an acute attack of gout.